gdiasdasilva/interactive-data-chicago/README.md

 Data source: <a href="https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2">Crimes from 2001 to present (City of Chicago - Data Portal)</a>

+This project was developed by me and <a href="https://github.com/luisafonsocarvalho/">Luis</a> for the Interactive Data Visualization course @ FCT-UNL.

 ### Basic usage
 * Double-click on a community area will show its details and evolution over time.
 * Single click on community areas will highlight them in the table for further analysis.
 This action is cumulative.